Aliases for APOC3 Gene

 GeneCards Summary for APOC3 Gene

 APOC3 (Apolipoprotein C3) is a Protein Coding gene.
-Diseases associated with APOC3 include Apolipoprotein C-Iii Deficiency and Hyperalphalipoproteinemia 1.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with APOC3 include Apolipoprotein C-Iii Deficiency and Coronary Heart Disease 1.
+Among its related pathways are Lipoprotein metabolism and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include lipid binding and cholesterol binding.